-You are required to attend each class, a weekly tutorial, and one workshop.
+You are required to attend each class.
 Though this class meets officially three times a week, it is a 4-credit course, and your attendance in tutorial meetings and the workshop is mandatory.
 Your attendance record will be a component of your final grade (see below).
-Mathematica workshops will be held on Wednesday, 31 August and Thursday, 1 September from 6:00 pm to 8:00 pm in the Barrett computer labs.
-You are required to attend ONE of these workshops.